ndornseif/pearlacid/README.md

 Shorthand: Bytes
 Measures the occurrences of the 256 possible byte values in the output stream, splitting each 64-bit output block into 8 bytes.
 Calculates the p-value based on the χ² statistic.

+### Longest Ones Run
+Shorthand: MaxOnes
+Splits the bitstream into 8192-bit (1 kiB, 128 x u64) blocks, and measures the longest uninterrupted run of ones.
+Split these values into 6 bins and calculate the p-value based on the χ² statistic.
+Produces bad results with test data shorter than 100 kiB.
+Based on NIST Special Publication 800-22 Test 2.4

 ## License